Basics

 Oregon State University Human Dimensions Lab

 Data are collected every two years via paper survey and online response option to a random sample of Puget Sound households.
 The population is a clustered random sample of Puget Sound residents across 12 counties, with an initial sample of 9,000.
-Due to undeliverable addresses, the total sample reached was less than 9,000.
-In 2022, the response rate was 20.8 percent, with a total of 1,271 responses.
-In 2020, the response rate was 25 percent for a total of 1,843 respondents.
-In 2018, the first iteration of the survey, the response rate was 28 percent for a total of 2,323 individual responses.
+Due to undeliverable addresses, the total sample reached is always less than 9,000.

-For more information on the survey, see Appendix A. Detailed Methodology and Appendix B. 2022 Survey Instrument in the 2022 Summary Report.
+For more information on the survey, see Appendix A. Detailed Methodology and Appendix B. 2022 Survey Instrument in the 2024 Summary Report.

 Our current analysis of these data is based on most popular activities and whether mean engagement has changed over time.
 This is a management relevant question for those who maintain recreation spaces.
 We also recommend an analysis approach based in human health concerns that considers whether each individual respondent is getting about 150 minutes/week of outdoor recreational activity.
 This is a recommended “dose” for physical and psychological health.
-Our response options are not currently set up by minutes, however; this will likely be considered in the Vital Signs adaptive management and revision process.
+Our response options are not currently set up by minutes, however; this may be considered in the Vital Signs adaptive management and revision process.

 Despite the COVID pandemic during 2020-2021, we did not measure any differences across the general population between 2020 and 2022.
 We may have hypothesized changes in outdoor recreation due to the COVID pandemic – either motivating people to get outdoors more or limiting mobility.
 At a population scale, however, we did not see overall behavioral changes in nature-based recreation.